aws-samples/aws-emr-utilities/utilities/emr-observability/readme.md

         max_shards: 200
         capacity: 2500
 ```
+3)Add policy "AmazonPrometheusRemoteWriteAccess" to EC2 instance profile(Service role for EMR cluster EC2 instances) to provide permission to remote write metrics into all Amazon Managed Service for Prometheus workspaces in the account

-3)While launching the EMR clusters
+4)While launching the EMR clusters
 Use the script as the bootstrap action
 ```
 --bootstrap-actions '[{"Path":"s3://bucket-name/path/install_prometheus.sh","Name":"Install Prometheus"}]'